spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Now we need to make an entry in AWS **Route53**.
 To start, navigate to the AWS Control Tower Console in your browser.
 Use your AD credentials to login.
 You will be prompted for a DUO code.
 Either enter "push" or a code.

-Click on "AWS Account", then select the "aws-stctnetwork".
+Click on "AWS Account", then select the AWS account name hosting the Route53 entry.
 The menu will expand and show a link for "Management console" for "Route53-User-science.stsci.edu".
 Click on that link and go to the "Route 53" service.

 Click on "Hosted zones", then "science.stsci.edu".
 You will see a list of all records under the "science.stsci.edu" zone.